webpack/webpack.js.org/src/content/configuration/configuration-types.md

 ## Exporting a Promise

 webpack will run the function exported by the configuration file and wait for a Promise to be returned.
+Handy when you need to asynchronously load configuration variables.

-It is possible to export multiple promises by wrapping them into `Promise.all([/* Your promises */]).` Handy when you need to asynchronously load configuration variables.
+> It is possible to export multiple promises by wrapping them into `Promise.all([/* Your promises */]).`

 ```js
 module.exports = () => {